Coppell Classic Swing

 Reconcile what impacts come first or how to weigh them relative to your opponent's.

-If you say *anything* that is construable as racist, I reserve the right to drop you and go on about my day.
+If you say something racist or sexist, I reserve the right to drop you and go on about my day.

 Disadvantages: